-- 1. The information provided to us by respondents is treated as strictly confidential as directed by the Code of Practice for Official Statistics.
+- The information provided to us by respondents is treated as strictly confidential as directed by the Code of Practice for Official Statistics.
 It is used to produce statistics that will not identify any individuals. - 2.
-A list of the job titles of those given pre-publication access to the contents of this statistical bulletin is available on our website. - 3.
-National Statistics are produced to high professional standards set out in the Code of Practice for Official Statistics. - 4.
-Details of the policy governing the release of new data are available by visiting www.statisticsauthority.gov.uk/assessment/code-of-practice/index.html or from the Media Relations Office email: media.relations@ons.goi.gov.uk
+A list of the job titles of those given pre-publication access to the contents of this statistical bulletin is available on our website. - The UK Statistics Authority has designated these statistics as National Statistics, in accordance with the Statistics and Registration Service Act 2007 and signifying compliance with the Code of Practice for Official Statistics.